microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 -   If the action fails to complete, you can check the build logs for execution errors.
 -   If you can't find an artifact, note that your workflow must include a `publish` step to add the report folder to your check results.
 See the [Basic template](#basic-template) above and [Azure DevOps documentation on publishing artifacts](https://docs.microsoft.com/en-us/azure/devops/pipelines/artifacts/pipeline-artifacts?view=azure-devops&tabs=yaml#publish-artifacts).
 -   If you're running on a `windows-2019` agent we recommend `//` instead of `/` for `scanUrlRelativePath`.
--   If the scan takes longer than 90 seconds, you can override the default timeout by providing a value for `scanTimeout`
+-   If the scan takes longer than 90 seconds, you can override the default timeout by providing a value for `scanTimeout`.